libsdl-org/SDL/docs/README-android.md

 Activity by calling Activity.finish().

 - Android OS can decide to terminate your application by calling onDestroy() (see Activity life cycle).
-Your application will receive a SDL_QUIT event you can handle to save things and quit.
+Your application will receive an SDL_EVENT_QUIT you can handle to save things and quit.

 Don't call exit() as it stops the activity badly.

-NB: "Back button" can be handled as a SDL_KEYDOWN/UP events, with Keycode SDLK_AC_BACK, for any purpose.
+NB: "Back button" can be handled as a SDL_EVENT_KEY_DOWN/UP events, with Keycode SDLK_AC_BACK, for any purpose.

 Known issues